Carl was born November 5, 1925 in Lafayette, OH. He graduated from South high school in Lima, Allen Co., OH.

 Carl enlisted in the Navy on January 19, 1944 at Toledo, OH.
 On January 26, 1944 he arrived at Great Lakes, IL., for basic training.
 While training there he was advanced to S2c (Seaman second class) on March 29, 1944.

-After completing his training in Great Lakes, IL., Arnold boarded USS Storm King for the receiving station at Pearl Harbor, T.H.
+After training in Norfolk, Arnold boarded USS Storm King for the receiving station at Pearl Harbor, T.H.
 He arrived May 1, 1944 and was transferred four days later to COMAIRPAC (Commander Air Pacific) for assignment.

 On May 12, 1944, Carl was received aboard USS Indianapolis CA-35 from Carrier Aircraft Service Unit on authority from COMAIRPAC.

 On board Indianapolis he was a crew member of the Aviation Unit VCS-4.
-His rate was S2c.
+His rate remained S2c.

 By September 1, 1944, his rate advanced to S1c.
 The specific job he performed with the aviation unit is unknown.